 - Potassium helps to dissipate lactic acid and aid muscle recovery.
 Potassium-rich foods are fruits like bananas and oranges.
 Eating more potassium ensures muscle aches don't interfere with your workout!

 Vitamins and minerals are an indispensable part of a cyclist's diet.
 Of course, you can have too much of a good thing, so don't start downing twenty vitamin B6 pills a day.
 As long as you consume healthy quantities of these cycling vitamins and minerals, you'll be fine!

 If you are interested in buying cycling nutrition you are invited to visit these trusted online stores:

 Get Cycling Nutrition Online

 A Further Exploration of Cycling Nutrition

-There are many really great doctors and sports and cycling nutrition experts whom you can consult, and a number of informative books written on cooking, nutrition, and supplementation.
+There are many great doctors and sports and cycling nutrition experts whom you can consult, and several informative books written on cooking, nutrition, and supplementation.
 If you are looking to explore cycling nutrition in greater detail, I would recommend taking a look at Optimum Sports Nutrition: Your Competitive Edge.
-You can read some articles related to cycling nutrition and to bicycling health and nutrition here:
+You can read some articles related to cycling nutrition and bicycling health and nutrition here: